 The hiring manager asks a lot of questions during the interview process.
-Don't miss out on an opportunity to ask your own.
+Don’t miss out on an opportunity to ask your own questions to your next employer.
 These questions help you see whether a position is truly a good fit for you and your goals.
 Sometimes a job sounds great on paper, but in practice, it ends up being a mismatch.
 By finding out this information before you accept an offer, you can make the best decision for your needs.

 The interview process goes beyond figuring out if you’re a good fit for the company.
 It’s also an opportunity to determine whether the company meets your standards for a quality workplace.
 These seven questions help you open up communication with the hiring manager for your own evaluation.

 Do you have other questions you’ve asked that have helped you better evaluate a job opportunity and your fit to it?
 Comment below or email us at email@example.com.